 Stagecraft will introduce to the student a practical approach to the technical and production aspects of musical theatre and drama.
 Students will use a variety of techniques as they learn scenic artistry and develop the skills needed to construct scenery, hang and focus lighting instruments, and implement a sound system for effects and reinforcement.
 In conjunction with the Music and Drama Departments, students will take an active role in each of the major productions.

-THC 236 Introduction to Scene Design
+Introduction to Scene Design

-Offered every fall and spring semester Prerequisite: THC 231 or instructor
+Prerequisite: THC 231 or instructor approval

-Basic principles of scene design including script analysis, design elements, model building, rendering techniques, and design
+Basic principles of scene design including script analysis, design elements, model building, rendering techniques, and design project.

 Repertory Acting Company III